Birdrock/eirini-release/docs/deploy-without-helm.md

 # Deploy without Helm

+** Disclaimer ** The tool agnostic deployment of Eirini is still work in progress.
+Please stay tuned.

 ## Prerequisites

 - Create two namespaces. `eirini-core` will be used to run Eirini and `eirini-workloads` will be used by Eirini to run apps: